-Cross stitch or also known as blanket stitch, is created by sewing two shorter stitches together, called the diagonal stitches, and then sewing the longer vertical thread through the center of the two shorter stitches.
-The result is a square-shaped quilt.
-When using cross stitch to create a quilt, you will have to sew one side of the square onto another adjacent to the first side, called a back-stitch.
-The last step before turning your quilt inside out is to attach the visible square stitches onto the other side of the quilt.
-This final step looks like you are simply gluing the square stitches onto the fabric, but in reality, you need to stuff the quilt so that the stitches will stay securely in place.
-If you do not use enough quilting fiber, you may find that the square stitching edges can shift and start to pierce the fabric when you sew them down, causing imperfections in the quilt.
+The last step before turning your quilt inside out is to attach the visible square stitches to the other side of the quilt.
+This final step looks like you are simply gluing the square stitches onto the fabric, but in reality, you need to stuff the quilt so that the stitches stay securely in place.
+Also, if you do not use enough quilting fiber, you may find that the square stitching edges can shift and start to pierce the fabric when you sew them down, causing imperfections in the quilt.

-Needlepoint, which is also known as embroidery, is a type of needlework that has been around for hundreds of years.
-Although there are variations among different countries and cultures, basically embroidery is the creation of fabric patterns using a needle.
-Typically, needlepoint is done on light cotton or silk fabrics with tiny holes along the bottom and/or sides of each stitch.
-Needlepoint is also often done on quilt fabrics, although it is less common.
-In cross stitch, the fabric is completely woven and the squares are stitched directly onto the fabric.
+Needlepoint, also known as embroidery, is a type of needlework that has been around for hundreds of years.
+Although there are variations among different countries and cultures, embroidery basically creates fabric patterns using a needle.
+Typically, needlepoint is done on light cotton or silk fabrics with tiny holes along each stitch’s bottom and/or sides.
+Needlepoint is often done on quilt fabrics, although it is less common.
+In cross stitch, the fabric is wholly woven, and the squares are stitched directly onto the fabric.

-Many people have asked the question: is cross stitch the same as needlepoint?
-The answer is that needlepoint and cross stitch are two completely different artistic mediums.
-While both are used to create beautiful embroideries, they are very different from one another.
-Needlepoint is the art of creating designs by using a woven thread or other similar material to draw and trace on the canvas.
-Cross stitch is the art of using a needle and special stitching equipment to stitch a design.
+Have many people asked the question: is cross stitch the same as needlepoint?
+The answer is that needlepoint and cross stitch are completely different artistic mediums.
+While both are used to create beautiful embroideries, they are very different.
+Needlepoint is the art of creating designs using woven thread or similar materials to draw and trace on the canvas.
+Cross stitch is the art of using a needle and special equipment to stitch a design.

 - Cross stitch and needlepoint are similar in that they both require the use of special needles and thread.

-- However, there are some major differences as well.
+- However, there are some significant differences as well.

-- Cross stitch only has two shorter stitches, referred to as pcps, that are secured by the use of a threaded rod.
+- Cross stitch only has two shorter stitches, referred to as pcps, that are secured by using a threaded rod.

 So, what makes needlepoint different from cross stitch?

-The main difference between the two is that one uses a fabric, such as cotton or silk, to create the stitch.
-This creates a much smoother surface for the embroider to work on, while cross stitch uses a hard acrylic canvas that can be stitched over a number of different surface embroidery techniques.
-This creates a unique type of canvas that not only looks striking, but can also be very difficult to clean.
+The main difference is that one uses a fabric, such as cotton or silk, to create the stitch.
+This creates a much smoother surface for the embroiderer, while cross stitch uses a complex acrylic canvas that can be stitched over several different surface embroidery techniques.
+This creates a unique type of canvas that looks striking and can be very difficult to clean.

-Another difference between needlepoint and cross stitch is that needlepoint does not actually involve any sort of stitching.
-Needlepoint is more of a decorative art form than a needlepoint stitch actually utilizes any sort of stitching mechanism.
-Needlepoint artists can produce beautiful results using just a simple hook, needle, and thread, but the appearance of a stitch using this method is nowhere near as appealing as a stitch that utilizes a sewing machine or a canvas to create a beautiful work of art.
+Another difference between needlepoint and cross stitch is that needlepoint does not involve any stitching.
+Needlepoint is more a decorative art form than a needlepoint stitch that utilizes any stitching mechanism.
+Needlepoint artists can produce beautiful results using a simple hook, needle, and thread.
+Still, the appearance of a stitch using this method is nowhere near as appealing as a stitch that utilizes a sewing machine or a canvas to create a beautiful work of art.

 So which stitch pattern should you use?
 The answer is simple: needlepoint.
 If you wish to create a project using a fabric other than cotton, such as denim, silk, or wool, needlepoint is always the best option.
-However, if you already have the fabric that you wish to decorate, but are not sure how to best do so, needlepoint may not be your best option.
+However, if you already have the fabric you wish to decorate but are not sure how to do so, needlepoint may not be your best option.

 Cross-stitch is generally considered to be the best option for beginners because it is easier to become comfortable with, does not take up too much time, and is great for decorating small items.

-Of course, if you are a beginner and are simply looking for a simple way to create an attractive pattern, needlepoint may not be the best option for you; however, needlepoint is a great choice for beginners because you can still create a variety of different projects with it.
+Of course, if you are a beginner and are simply looking for a simple way to create an attractive pattern, needlepoint may not be the best option for beginners; however, needlepoint is an excellent choice because you can still create a variety of different projects with it.